 Diving into God’s word is how you combat the lie that God has forgotten you.
 Meditating on Bible verses when you feel abandoned by God remind you of the truth of who God is.

-Jesus’s sacrifice on the cross to give us eternal life is how you know that God has not forgotten you.
+Jesus’s sacrifice on the cross to give us eternal life gives you confidence that God has not forgotten you.
 This amazing display of love shows us that if Jesus did all of that so that he could spend eternity with you then he’s not going to just forget you now.

 Step 2 – Prayer – How do you pray when you feel abandoned by God